 Being convicted of a traffic ticket results in a record of conviction, may result in demerit points being applied against your driver’s licence, can result in licence suspension or jail time, and will generally also incur financial costs through a court fine and increased insurance costs.
 Many Ontario drivers are unaware that the court can see every single conviction that they have ever received, regardless of how long ago the conviction occurred.
 Got a speeding ticket 40 years ago when you were young and reckless?
 The court can see that.

-That’s what the court, your offence, and a licenced paralegal are.
+That’s what the court, your offence, and a licensed paralegal are.

-So, you’ve found a licenced paralegal that you like.
+So, you’ve found a licensed paralegal that you like.
 They’ve interviewed you to get your case history and the details of what occurred.
 One final question is the cost of legal work.

 The cost of legal work is proportional to the anticipated amount of time that will be necessary to prepare and file legal documents, cover the administrative requirements of managing your file, meeting with the Prosecutor, attending court, as well as the time to correspond and speak with you.
 Generally, there are two ways that pricing will occur…